Nusa Penida Indonesia Travel Guide

 During major Balinese Hindu festivals, locals share special ceremonial foods.

-Observe these unique preparations if your visit coincides with events.
+Observe these special preparations if your visit coincides with events.

-Emphasis on fresh, locally sourced ingredients reflecting the island's environment.
+Emphasis on fresh, ingredients from the area reflecting the island's environment.

-Freshly grilled or fried fish ("Ikan Bakar" / "Ikan Goreng") is a prominent feature.
+Freshly cooked on a grill or fried fish ("Ikan Bakar" / "Ikan Goreng") is a prominent feature.

 Rich, aromatic flavors from complex "Bumbu" spice pastes are integral to dishes.